AgusCarrizo94/AgusCarrizo94/README.md

 - 👋 Hi Everyone!!!

 - I’m Agustin Carrizo Del Rio.
-I'm a Mechanical Engineer student finishing my studies in the Universidad Nacional de Tucumán and currently working in a tech company as an IT Consultant and also working with personal projects as a frelancer web developer.
+I'm a Mechanical Engineer student finishing my studies in the Universidad Nacional de Tucumán.
+Currently working in a tech company as an IT Consultant and also working with personal projects as a frelancer web developer.
   I am always learning new things in the mechanical engineer field and in the tech and software fields.